ESIG - header certified

 2. Is CodeTwo Email Signatures 365 GDPR, CCPA and HIPAA compliant?

-Yes, the software, as well as our company, is fully compliant with the General Data Protection Regulation, the California Consumer Privacy Act and the Health Insurance Portability and Accountability Act.
+Yes, the software, as well as our company, is fully compliant with the General Data Protection Regulation, the California Consumer Privacy Act (and other applicable U.S. state laws relating data privacy) and the Health Insurance Portability and Accountability Act.

 We take extra measures to ensure complete security and privacy of our clients' data.
 Our Terms and Conditions of Sales and Services specify exactly how we secure personal data.
 It is a legal requirement for all companies using CodeTwo Email Signatures 365 to accept these Terms and enter into a Data Processing Agreement (DPA) with us.